gvanem/wsock-trace/README.md

 Thus most normal Winsock calls are traced on entry and exit.

+Example screen-shot above or details in **[Running samples](#running-samples)** below.

 **MSVC**:  Remember to compile using `-Zi` to produce debug-symbols.
-For MSVC-2015 (or newer) it is recomended to use option `-Zo` too (which will eases the debug of an optimised program).
+For MSVC-2015 (or newer) it is recomended to use option [`-Zo`](https://docs.microsoft.com/en-gb/cpp/build/reference/zo-enhance-optimized-debugging) too (which will eases the debug of optimised code.
 And remember to use `-debug` when linking your program.
   See `src/Makefile.vc6` for an example.
-  It is not adviced to use option `-Oy` (*enable frame pointer omission*) since that will make it difficult for `StackWalk64()` to  figure out the filename and line of the calling function.
+  It is not adviced to use option [`-Oy`](https://docs.microsoft.com/en-gb/cpp/build/reference/oy-frame-pointer-omission) (*enable frame pointer omission*) since that will make it difficult for `StackWalk64()` to  figure out the filename and line of the calling function.